-I’ve gotten in the habit of streamlining my arrivals, after many attempts this year.
+I’ve gotten in the habit of streamlining my arrivals, after many trips this year.

-When you fill out your Passenger Locator Form (PLF), after buying your tests, you’ll get a PDF sent to your email, with proof you completed the form.
+When you fill out your Passenger Locator Form (PLF), you’ll get a PDF sent to your email, with proof you completed the form.
 First thing, be sure to give a valid email, so you can receive it.

 Second, I now send myself an email with proof of everything in one place, or upload it to my Google Drive for offline viewing.
-I’ll get a copy of my post arrival test order, my PLF form and put it all in one email, so I can quickly help the immigration officer view all they wish to see, without fumbling around or waiting for something to download.
+This helps to quickly give the immigration officer a view of all they wish to see, without fumbling around or waiting for something to download.

 If you’re worried about your phone’s data not working, having paper copies of each, or offline downloads on your phone definitely helps.
 And finally, be sure to double check you have not only your passport, but proof of vaccination.

-It’s a lot more hassle than pre-covid-19 times, but a trip to the UK is always special.
-For some, some added expense with testing and a few forms is still worth it.
+It’s a little bit more hassle than pre-covid-19 times, but a trip to the UK is always special.